hivemq/hivemq-testcontainer/readme.md

         extension.disableExtension(hiveMQExtension);
     }

-It is possible to enable and disable extensions that are loaded from a file by providing their directory name and extension name:

 ## Enable/Disable an extension loaded from a folder

 You can enable or disable extensions loaded from an extension folder during runtime.